 6. Think Critically About the Media.

-Encourage students to be critical viewers of media, including print, television, internet, video, social media and gaming.
+Encourage students to be critical viewers of media, including print, television, internet, video, social media and other digital spaces.
 Assist them in analyzing media portrayals of racial incidents in the news by thinking critically about what they read, hear and see.
 This includes exposing them to a wide variety of sources that illustrate different perspectives and opinions along the political spectrum.
 In addition to traditional media, blogs and social media are good sources for this.
 Encourage students to ask questions that go beyond the surface: How do I know what I know?
 What is the perspective of the person writing or speaking?
 What influences their point of view?
 What are their biases?
 What don’t I see?
 Use video clips and excerpts in class to show students how media can perpetuate stereotypes and racism.
 In addition, reflect on the implicit messages you convey to young people about race by what’s on the walls and bulletin boards in your classroom, the books you assign and read together, the people and holidays that you talk about.